lk-geimfari/mimesis/docs/additional-info.rst

 Disclaimer
 ==========

-The authors do not assume any responsibility for how you use this library or how you use data generated with it.
-This library is designed only for developers and only with good intentions.
-Do not use the data generated with Mimesis for illegal purposes.
+The creators of Mimesis do not hold themselves accountable for how you employ the library's functionalities or the data generated with it.
+Mimesis is designed to facilitate testing and with good intentions.
+Mimesis should not be used for illicit purposes.